 Tip: If you do not want to mess with the second tank but want to breed ghost shrimp, it is crucial to provide lots of plants and other small hiding places in the aquarium for the shrimplets.
 It will increase their survival chances.

-Nonetheless, if you want to be a successful Ghost shrimp breeder, then the females with caviar should be placed in the separate tank.
+Nonetheless, if you want to be a successful Ghost shrimp breeder, then the females with caviar should be placed in a separate tank.

 Preparing Larvae Rearing Tank for Ghost Shrimp

 The good thing about the breeding tank is that it can be without any filtration at all if you have a lot of plants there.
-There is almost zero bioload from the larvae.
+There is almost zero bioloads from the larvae.

 What is different?